How to Evaluate Behavioral Models

 \subsection{Scoring rules}

-Recall that error rate, cross-entropy, negative log likelihood, and Brier score---all of which are scoring rules---each violated the ZM and CPR axioms.
+} \shortver{\paragraph{Scoring rules.}} Recall that error rate, cross-entropy, negative log-likelihood, and Brier score each violated the ZM and CPR axioms.
 It turns out that these failures are common to all scoring rules, implying that scoring rules should not be used to report model performance.

 \begin{restatable}{proposition}{srnegative} Every scoring rule that satisfies SPA violates ZM.
 Moreover, no scoring rule satisfies CPR. \end{restatable}